zeefix/othr_gtkmm_mpd_client/readme.md

 ## The Natural Language Interface

-is currently pretty buggy.

 To use it, add the desired songs to the playlist via the GUI.
 Then click the "mic"-Button and wait for the terminal to say "Please say something...".
 Speak loudly and clearly into your microphone, e.g. "Please play '[your_song_title]'".

-If your Flask server throws an error or shuts itself down for some reason, restart your computer.
-If you were understood correctly, this is where the bugs happen.
-Sometimes your whole library will be added to the playlist, including your desired song TWICE.

 Then the playback starts.
 Enjoy!